 It is almost time for us to plant our garden!
 I started seeds weeks ago and they are doing well.
-We can safely plant in about 2 more weeks but sometimes I wait an extra week just to be safe.
+We can safely plant in about 3 more weeks.
 One of my favorite things to do during the cold winters is to plan my garden layout.
 I learned early on that if I am not careful about where I plant things year to year, my crops do not do very well.
 Have you have ever noticed that one year you have a bumper crop and the next year your garden suffer?
 It is probably because you planted things in the same spot.
-Let’s break down crop rotation for you in really simple terms.
+Let’s break down garden planning and crop rotation for you in really simple terms.

 Why Should I rotate?